CalamityAdam/iot/ruby/projects/max_windowed_range/stacks-and-queues.md

 Before you start to code this, sit down and talk to your partner about how you might implement this.
 You should not modify your `MyStack` class, but use the interface it provides to implement a queue.
-When you're ready, implement this `StackQueue` class with `enqueue`, `dequeue`, `size`, and `empty?` methods.
+When you're ready, implement this `StackQueue` class with `size`, `empty?`, `enqueue`, and `dequeue` methods.

 **Hint**: You will want to use more than one instance of `MyStack`.